mdugot/Cryptography/README.md

 ## SHA256

-[SHA256](http://www.iwar.org.uk/comsec/resources/cipher/sha256-384-512.pdf) is cryptologic hash function hashing a message of any length into an almost unique 256 bits code. </br>
+[SHA256](http://www.iwar.org.uk/comsec/resources/cipher/sha256-384-512.pdf) is cryptographic hash function hashing a message of any length into an almost unique 256 bits code. </br>
 Use the command `./build/crypto sha256 [OPTION] [FILE ...]` to get the hash of one or several files. </br>
 If no files are given in argument, the user stdin inputs will be hashed. </br>
 The command accept the following options :